Ben Lam (politician)

-Ben Lam Siu-pan (林兆彬; born 1991) is a Hong Kong politician and film critic.
+Ben Lam Siu-pan (林兆彬; born 1991) is a Hong Kong former politician and film critic.
 He became involved in politics while serving as the Deputy Secretariat of the Hong Kong Federation of Students during his studies at the Chinese University of Hong Kong.
 A trained social worker, Lam co-founded Community March in 2017 and served as the district councilor for the Mong Kok East constituency from 2020 to 2021, resigning prior to the enactment of the Public Offices Ordinance 2021.
 He also writes film reviews for Stand News, Hong Kong Inmedia, and The Chaser News.

 Early life and education

 Lam was born in 1991 in Hong Kong.
 He studied social work at the Chinese University of Hong Kong, aspiring to help the grassroots community.
 In 2009, he participated in the annual Candlelight Vigil for the June 4 Massacre, which he described as "his political awakening".
 He joined the Student Union of The Chinese University of Hong Kong and the Hong Kong Federation of Students, serving as Deputy Secretariat for the latter in 2012.
 Lam graduated in 2013 and became a registered social worker.
 He had also participated in the 2014 Umbrella Movement.